Ming treasure voyages: Faith and ceremony

-The faith of the Chinese fleet's crew was centered around Tianfei, the "Heavenly Princess" who was the goddess of sailors and seafarers.
-The Liujiagang and Changle inscriptions suggest that Zheng He's life was mostly defined by the treasure voyages and that his devotion to Tianfei was the dominant faith that he adhered to.
-The two inscriptions honored and commemorated the goddess Tianfei.
-Zheng and his associates established these inscriptions at the temples of Tianfei at Liujiagang on 14 March 1431 and Changle between 5 December 1431 and 3 January 1432.
-These inscriptions make reference to the crew witnessing St. Elmo's fire during dangerous storms and interpreting it as a sign of divine protection by Tianfei.
-The Liujiagang and Changle inscriptions are considered the epitaphs of the Ming treasure voyages.
+The faith of the Chinese treasure fleet's crew was centered around Tianfei, the "Heavenly Princess" who was the goddess of sailors and seafarers.
+The Liujiagang and Changle inscriptions honored and commemorated this goddess.
+They make reference to the crew witnessing Saint Elmo's fire during dangerous storms and interpreting it as a sign of divine protection by Tianfei.
+Zheng He and his associates established the inscriptions at the temples of Tianfei at Liujiagang on 14 March 1431 and Changle between 5 December 1431 and 3 January 1432.
+The inscriptions suggest that Zheng's life was mostly defined by the treasure voyages and that his devotion to Tianfei was the dominant strand in his faith.
+They are considered the epitaphs of the voyages.

 In Galle, Ceylon, Zheng set up a trilingual inscription dated 15 February 1409.
 The inscription is in three languages, in which the Chinese section praised the Buddha, the Tamil section praised the local god Tenavarai Nayanar (an incarnation of Vishnu), and the Persian section praised Allah.
 Each section contains a similar list of offerings, such as 1,000 pieces of gold, 5,000 pieces of silver, 100 rolls of silk, 2,500 catties of perfumed oil, and a variety of bronze ornaments.
 As shown by this inscription, the Chinese paid their respect to the three dominant religions in Ceylon.

 On 20 September 1414, Bengali envoys presented a giraffe as tribute in the name of King Saif Al-Din Hamzah Shah of Bengal (r.
 1410–1412) to the Yongle Emperor of Ming China.
 The giraffe was identified as the qilin, but the emperor did not want his officials to send laudatory memorials on behalf of its auspicious appearance during his reign and, as suggested by Church (2004), probably did not think it was a qilin.

+Confucianism influenced how the Chinese interacted with the world during the voyages.
+The Chinese did not aim to convert others to Confucianism, which was contrasted by Europeans who sought to spread Christianity.
+Instead, the Confucian worldview recognized the moral efficacy of diverse religiosities and affirmed that all people have access to heavenly principles by virtue of their reason, which came to expression in religious pluralism.
+Furthermore, the Confucians understood that Confucian society's strong familial bonds are harder to maintain with distance from the cultural center and upheld a view of human nature as innately good, which underpinned their affirmation of both people's capacity to abide by heavenly principles and civilizations' need to cultivate their distinctive communitarian ethos to achieve a harmonious world.
+Lastly, the Confucian tradition saw history as cyclical with alternating periods of order and disorder, rather than as a linear path moving toward an end, which instilled a dispassionate frame of mind.